-- Bewitched had a series of episodes entitled "The Salem Saga" that not only launched Salem's Witchcraft-as-Tourism industry, but a statue of Samantha graces one of the main squares in the city and the Hawthorne Hotel displays a page from the teleplay in the lobby.
+- Bewitched had "The Salem Saga", a series of Season 7 episodes which not only launched Salem's Witchcraft-as-Tourism industry, but a statue of Samantha graces one of the main squares in the city and the Hawthorne Hotel displays a page from the teleplay in the lobby.

 - Buffy the Vampire Slayer:

 "So really it was only bad for the falsely accused, and, well, they never have a good time."

 - According to Giles, the Salem Trials was caused by the malign influence of the Monster of the Week from the "Gingerbread" episode and it threatens to do the same thing to Sunnydale.

 - Anya, who was actually there, makes the usual point that anyone with real magic powers could easily escape.

 - The "The Witch is Back" episode of Charmed shows that one of the Halliwell ancestors was lined up to be burned at the stake in Salem.

 - In the first episode of season 2 of Legends of Tomorrow, Sara Lance ends up in Salem due to a Time-Scattering.
 When the Legends track her down, an angry mob is seeking to hang her for witchcraft due to having slept with most if not all of the town's women.
 It doesn't go well for the mob, as Sara's combat training allows her to effortlessly beat them back and send them running.

 - The Legends return to Salem in Season Four's "Witch Hunt", and witness some clearly magical goings-on.
 However, the source of the magic turns out not to be a witch but a Fairy Godmother.